ministryofjustice/cloud-platform-how-out-of-date-are-we/reports/namespace-usage/README.md

 Ouputs a JSON report showing
 - the CPU requested vs. used, for all namespaces
 - the Memory requested vs. used for all namespaces
-- the number of Pods Hard limits vs. current for all namespaces
+- the number of Hard limits set for pods vs current number of running pods for all namespaces
 - number of containers for all namespaces

 The main package in this report will perform the following steps:

-- Fetch the kubeconfig from the s3 bucket
+- fetch the kubeconfig from the s3 bucket
 - authenticate to the kubernetes cluster and set the current context to `ctx` env variable
 - get all namespaces
 - get all pods and create a resource requests Map of NamespaceResource type